RohitShardaRohit/GridGuardian/Grid_Guardian_README.md

 - `setup_encrypt_config.py` — encrypts config into `config.enc`
 - `README.md` — this overview
 - `SETUP.md` — full installation and usage guide

----

-## Demo

-➡️ A demo video will be added here showing file quarantine in action.